Last Updated: May 22, 2026

 When performing a formal health check in Kubernetes, you typically specify four key parameters:

-• Delay: How long to wait before performing the first check.
-A delay is useful in situations where you need to give a container time to become fully operational before checking its health.
+- Delay: The initial delay controls how long Kubernetes waits before the first probe runs, which is useful when a container needs time to become fully operational before checking its health.

-• Interval: How frequently to perform additional checks following the first check.
-You can't check health continuously, but you can check every few seconds.
+- Interval: Probe intervals determine how frequently Kubernetes performs additional checks after the first one.
+You can’t check health continuously, but you can check every few seconds.

 There are no hard-and-fast rules about how to configure these parameters, and different applications will require different settings.
 You'll want to weigh factors like:

-• How much load the check places on your app: Most health checks don't consume many resources.
+- How much load the check places on your app: Most health checks don’t consume many resources.
 But if you run a large volume of checks frequently, their resource consumption can add up to place a burdensome load on your cluster.
-You don't want your probes to consume so many CPU, memory, or networking resources that they deprive your apps of the resources they need for normal operations.
+Choosing these settings carefully helps the first probe happen at the right time and keeps unnecessary resource usage from depriving your apps of the CPU, memory, or networking resources they need for normal operations.

 Common Kubernetes Health Check Challenges